JiayuYANG/CVP-MVSNet/README.md

 Install fusibile by `cmake .` and `make`, which will generate the executable at`FUSIBILE_EXE_PATH`

-Link fusibile executable into fusion folder
+Link fusibile executable into fusion folder (Note: You should modify FUSIBILE_EXE_PATH to the path to your fusibile executable)

 `ln -s FUSIBILE_EXE_PATH CVP_MVSNet/fusion/fusibile`